artefactual/archivematica-storage-service-docs/administrators.rst

 * Auth version: OpenStack auth version

-* Username: Username to authenticate as.
-E.g. http://example.com:5000/v2.0/
+* Username: Username to authenticate as (Swift username)

-* Password: Password to authenticate with
+* Password: Password to authenticate with (Swift password)

 * Container: Name of the Swift container.
 To list available containers in your Swift installation, run ``swift list`` from the command line.